pairinteraction/pairinteraction/docs/installation/advanced/setup/python.rst

     uv venv .venv --python 3.10

 This will create a folder `.venv/` which contains all information on the virtual environment.
-Note, that you can choose a different python version by simply changing the version number.
+Note, that you can choose a different Python version by simply changing the version number.

 To activate the virtual environment, you can run